rblades/dhworkbook_master/docs/module-1/Exercises.md

 ### 4.5 git push

-One of the most powerful aspects of using Git is the possibility of using it to manage collaborations.
+One of the most powerful aspects of using git is the possibility of using it to manage collaborations.
 To do this, we have to make a copy of your repository available to others as a `remote`.
 There are a variety of places on the web where this can be done; one of the most popular at the moment is [Github](http://github.com).
 Github allows a user to have an unlimited number of `public` repositories.
 Public repositories can be viewed and copied by anyone. `Private` repositories require a paid account, and access is controlled.
 If you are working on sensitive materials that can only be shared amongst the collaborators on a project, you should invest in an upgraded account (note that you can also control which files get included in commit; [visit Github for help on ignoring files](https://help.github.com/articles/ignoring-files/).
 In essence, you simply list the file names you do not want committed; [visit Github for an example on listing ignored files](https://gist.github.com/octocat/9257657)).
 Let's assume that your materials are not sensitive.

 1\.
 Login to Github